theathealth/mirobody/README.md

 ## 🌟 Why Mirobody?

 Mirobody isn't just another chatbot wrapper.
 It is a **Dual MCP Architecture** system that revolutionizes how AI interacts with your local data:
-Mirobody isn't just another chatbot wrapper.
-It is a system that revolutionizes how AI interacts with your local data:

 * 🚀 **Write Tools Once, Use Everywhere**
     Build tools in standard Python once.
 Mirobody automatically bridges them to **ChatGPT** (via native Apps-SDK) and **the entire MCP Ecosystem** (Claude, Cursor, IDEs), ensuring your code runs seamlessly across platforms.